yong-asial/monaca-ide-docs/install-language-pack-and-switch-language.md

 ![img](img/japanese-language-extension/install-japanese-language-extension-if-not-existed.png)

 If the installation is successful, a pop-up dialog will appear in the bottom-right corner.
-Click **Change Language and Restart** to reload the IDE and apply the Japanese language setting.
+Click **"Change Language and Restart"** to reload the IDE and apply the Japanese language setting.

 **Note:**